Kintyre/ksconf/docs/source/cheatsheet.rst

 ..  note::

-    Note that for clarity, most of the command line arguments are given in their long form.
-    Many options also have a short form too.
+    Note that for clarity, most of the command line arguments are given in their long form, but many options also have a short form.

     Long commands may be broken across line for readability.
 When this happens, a trailing backslash (``\``) is added so the command could still be copied verbatim into most shells.